jack-hanlon/mars-ice/README.md

 A simple runtime upgrade to the initial algorithm using the Python multiprocessing library.
 ### emc_gpu.py
 An implementation of a hardware accelerated EMC algorithm using PyCUDA kernels.

+<p>Run these files using the commands specified in the How to run EMC.pdf file in the mars-ice-mapper/docs folder.</p>
+Utilize the Requirements Specification Document for understanding how the kernels work.
 # Comments
 Unfortunately, the full code implementation must stay private as per the request of my supervisor at the Canadian Space Agency.